tnichols217/notes/CSDS 391/W/W1_tln32.md

 >
 > Of course, this is a symbolic association, and computer science itself doesn't have a literal color.
 Different people might associate different colors based on their experiences and perceptions.

-chatGPT displays intelligence in this scenario by being able to produce a result with a logical line of reasoning.
+chatGPT displays intelligence in this scenario by being able to produce a result with a logical line of reasoning on a somewhat subjective question.

+chatGPT does not show intelligence in